YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Reference Guide.md

 - Is searchable or at least visually easily able to be scanned
 - All items are described in clear language, no-jargon language
 - Options and defaults are explained and linked to more information where appropriate
-- Think of as a dictionary/Cookbook for Prooject
+- Think of as a dictionary/Cookbook for Project
 - Meant to be easily searchable not to be read front to back
 - Try to make terms searchable
 - Try to make it easy to scan
 - Is every single thing covered?
 	-  Terms
 	-  Functions
 	-  Arguments
 	-  Parameters